Last week we added noodles into our sensory play.

 The boys pressed the noodles through the garlic press and sliced them through the egg cutter.

-Although this cooked noodle sensory play was win, it was pretty much one and done.
+Although this cooked noodle sensory play won, it was pretty much one and done.
 The cooked, colored noodles were tossed in the garbage shortly after the boys were finished.

 So this time around, I was looking for something a little more sustainable for future use.